section-engineering-education/engineering-education/content/articles/understanding-gazpacho-in-python-and-its-application-in-webscraping/index.md

 ### Web Scraping in Python
 Web scraping involves a wide variety of programming technologies and techniques.
 In Python, web scraping is done with various libraries, that is:
-- Requests: It is the most basic and essential library for web scraping, used for making various types of HTTP requests like GET and POST.
-However, with requests, it does not parse the HTML data retrieved, so libraries like Beautiful Soup are required.
+- Requests- It is the most basic and essential library for web scraping, used for making various types of HTTP requests like GET and POST.
+With requests it does not parse the HTML data retrieved, so libraries like Beautiful Soup are required.
-- lxml: Since the request library cannot parse HTML retrieved from webpages, lxml is required.
-A fast, production-quality, and high-performance HTML and XML parsing library
+- lxml - Is a fast, production-quality, and high-performance HTML and XML parsing library required since the request library cannot parse HTML retrieved from webpages.
-- Beautiful Soup is the most extensively used scraping library and produces parse trees for reading HTML and XML data and converts incoming and outgoing documents to Unicode and UTF-8 automatically.
+- Beautiful Soup - Is the most extensively used scraping library that produces parse trees for reading HTML and XML data.
+It automatically converts incoming and outgoing documents to Unicode and UTF-8.
-- Selenium is a collection of programs rather than a single tool.
+- Selenium - Is a collection of programs rather than a single tool.
 It's a free testing tool for web apps that works across several browsers and platforms.
-- Scrapy is a fast, open-source web crawling system that uses selectors based on XPath to extract data from online pages.
+- Scrapy is a fast, open-source web crawling system.
+It uses selectors based on XPath to extract data from online pages.
 - Gazpacho is a modern, simple, and fast web scraping library.
 On this [site](https://www.analyticsvidhya.com/blog/2020/04/5-popular-python-libraries-web-scraping/), you can get to know more about the same.

 ### Gazpacho library
 In this tutorial, we will focus on how we can use the Gazpacho library to automate data extraction from web pages and websites.
 This is a modern web scraping Python library, stable and installed with zero dependencies.
 It can combine the functionality of the requests and Beautiful Soup libraries by importing a few classes from each.